Singapore Democratic Party: Tak Boleh Tahan protest

 On 15 March 2008, Chee and 18 others held a demonstration at Parliament House, all wearing red Tak Boleh Tahan (Cannot Take It) T-shirts to kick-start the campaign.
 At Parliament House, the protesters were warned by police to stop their unlawful assembly.
 When the warning was ignored, the police dispersed the protest and arrested the demonstrators.

 The trial PP vs. Chee Soon Juan and 18 others began on October 23, 2008, with the defendants charged on two counts of violating Section 5(4)b Chapter 184 of the Miscellaneous Offences (Public and Nuisance) Act.
-In their defense, the "defendants claim that they're innocent by virtue of their right under the Singapore constitution to enjoy the guarantees of freedom of assembly and expression", and the trial has been described by the Washington Times as "a test about whether Singapore's judiciary is independent".
+In their defense, the "defendants claim that they're innocent by virtue of their right under the Singapore constitution to enjoy the guarantees of freedom of assembly and expression", and the trial has been described by The Washington Times as "a test about whether Singapore's judiciary is independent".

+In October 2010, the defendants were found guilty and were fined between S$900 and S$1,000.
+Six of the defendants appealed against the sentence with the High Court judge dismissing the appeal of Chee, Chee Siok Chin, SDP assistant secretary-general John Tan Liang Choo, film-maker Seelan Palay and freelance software developer Chong Kai Xiong while Yap Keng Ho was acquitted.